bb88-bb8/Soft-Focus-Effect-Post-Production/readme.md

 Change the value of `M` to tune the major strength of the effect by dragging the bar. $(M \times 10000)^{0.9}=\chi$, where $\chi$ is defined in Eq.
 (32) in the paper.

-Then, dragging the bar, choose the desired $(k,t)$ value in each channel.
+Then, dragging the bar, choose each channel's desired $(k,t)$ value.
 The higher $t$ can get a smoother effect.
 The higher $k$ can have a more substantial impact.

 After the adjustment, click `Save Result` to store the full-resolution result.